biya-coin/biyaliquid-docs/.gitbook/developers-defi/injective-trader/injective-trader-simple-strategy.md

 # Getting Started

-Biyachain Trader comes built in with a "Simple Strategy" to aid with rapid prototyping and familiarizing yourself with the codebase.
+Biya Chain Trader comes built in with a "Simple Strategy" to aid with rapid prototyping and familiarizing yourself with the codebase.

 **What it does:**